vlahm/Chime/Chime/README.md

 ### **2. Installation**
 All you need is: `pip install chime`

-If for some reason that doesn't work...
+If for some reason that doesn't work (e.g. bell sound is not audible)...

 1. Navigate to [https://github.com/vlahm/linux_utils/tree/master/Chime/dist](https://github.com/vlahm/linux_utils/tree/master/Chime/dist)
 2. Right-click `chime-1.0.0.tar.gz` and save link to desired location.